 - Microvascular free tissue transfer

-The Otolaryngology Residency uses a unique apprenticeship system in which residents are assigned to one or two Mayo staff consultants for three-month periods.
+The Otolaryngology Residency uses a unique apprenticeship system in which residents are assigned to one or two Mayo Clinic staff consultants for three-month periods.
 This system gives you graduated responsibility and close supervision and interaction.
 The final year, you are a chief resident associate with complete responsibility for your own clinic and operative cases.

 The program is accredited by the Accreditation Council for Graduate Medical Education.